Impact of Topology on Multipartite Entanglement Distribution Protocols in Quantum Networks: Methodology

 \subsection{Repeater Trimming}

-To identify the minimum number and location of repeaters for a given performance of MP protocols, we simulated repeater \textit{trimming}.
+To identify the minimum number of repeaters and their locations for a given performance of MP protocols, we simulated repeater \textit{trimming}.
 Under trimming, repeater functionality is iteratively removed from nodes with the least (possibly never) used repeaters.

 We refer to repeaters that are never utilised in a routing solution as \textit{redundant} repeaters (or nodes), and the remaining repeaters as \textit{active} repeaters.
 Note that redundant and active repeaters can differ for each protocol.